🎓 Program Overview

-Rust is the most admired programming language in the world β ranked #1 in the Stack Overflow Developer Survey for nine consecutive years.
-It delivers C-level performance with memory safety guarantees enforced at compile time, with no garbage collector and no runtime overhead.
+Rust is genuinely different from every other language you have used.
+The ownership and borrowing system is not just syntax to memorise — it is a new mental model for reasoning about memory and concurrency.
 What was once a systems programming language for operating systems and embedded firmware is now powering production web backends, cloud infrastructure tooling, WebAssembly modules, and AI inference engines at companies like Cloudflare, Discord, Dropbox, Mozilla, and AWS.

-π‘ Why Rust in 2025
+💡 Why Rust + Next.js in 2026

 Rust is genuinely different from every other language you have used.
-The ownership and borrowing system is not just syntax to memorise β it is a new mental model for reasoning about memory and concurrency.
+The ownership and borrowing system is a new mental model for reasoning about memory and concurrency — not just syntax.
 This phase takes the time to build that mental model correctly.
 Rushing it is the single most common reason developers struggle with Rust.

 - Installing Rust: rustup, cargo, rustfmt, clippy, and the Rust toolchain explained

-- Borrowing: shared references (&T) and mutable references (&mut T) β the borrow checker rules and why they exist
+- Borrowing: shared references (&T) and mutable references (&mut T) — the borrow checker rules and why they exist

 - The stack and the heap in Rust: understanding where values live and why it matters for performance

-- Structs and impl blocks: defining data and behaviour β Rust's equivalent of classes without inheritance
+- Structs and impl blocks: defining data and behaviour — Rust's equivalent of classes without inheritance

-- Enums and pattern matching: Rust's enums are algebraic data types β the most powerful feature of the type system
+- Enums and pattern matching: Rust's enums are algebraic data types — the most powerful feature of the type system

 - Option<T> and Result<T, E>: Rust's null-free, exception-free approach to optional values and error handling